-Who is delivering these changes?
+Who has delivered these changes?

 The Group was chaired by the Pro-Vice-Chancellor Education and Students, and included representatives from each Faculty, from Professional Services, and from the Students’ Union sabbatical officers.

 Assessment structures have been designed by the academic staff involved in teaching and managing the programmes of study.

 Students have been, and will continue to be, consulted on these changes through Course Representatives and the Students’ Union.